Game Rules

-- (Clarified Spring 2021) Batting team Parent pitches - the pitching distance from home plate should be reasonable based on the player (on the field right in front of the mound for average or older players; closer for younger/little players)
+- Batting team Parent pitches - the pitcher must stay within the Circle, and pitching distance from home plate should be reasonable based on the player (on the field right in front of the mound for average or older players; closer for younger/little players)

 - Fielding team Player Catches

 - Up to 7 pitches.
 Can swing all 7 times.
 No hit = Out.
-(An additional pitch is allowed if foul ball hit or the coach throws several really bad pitches.)
+(An additional pitch is allowed if foul ball hit on last pitch or the coach throws several really bad pitches.)

 - 3 outs = end of half inning

 - Score keeping: A maximum five run rule per half inning.
-In the case of a Home Run, all runs count.
+In the case of a Home Run (in the park or over the fence), all runs count.

 - Coaches will be allowed to change pitchers, at any time.

-- Ball must travel 3 feet or it is a foul - the grass in front of the home plate area is a fair ball line.
+- Ball must travel 3 feet or it is a foul - the green area in front of the home plate area is the fair ball line.

-- If the ball hits the adult pitcher, the ball will become automatically dead and the batter will be awarded first base.
+- If the ball hits the adult pitcher OR the ball bucket placed near the pitcher, the ball will become automatically dead and the batter will be awarded first base.
 Any runner that is forced to do so, will advance one base.
-If the coach intentionally let the ball hit himself, the batter will be called out and the coach warned.
+If the coach intentionally let the ball hit himself, or moved the bucket into the path of the ball so as to cause the ball to hit the bucket, the batter will be called out and the coach warned.
 If there is a second occurrence, the coach will be ejected.

-- Overthrow Rule: In the case of an overthrow, players can advance only 1 base.
+- Overthrow Rule: In the case of an overthrow, for each overthrow, players can advance only 1 base.
 (Example.
-Short stop over throws to First: Batter can advance to 2nd base, 2nd base to 3rd, and 3rd base runner to home.)
+Short stop over throws to First: Batter can advance to 2nd base, 2nd base runner to 3rd, and 3rd base runner to home.)
 Additional overthrows that occur during that live ball can result in a player continuing to advance a base (each overthrow = potential advancement at risk).

 - No fielder may cross the playing line until the ball is hit.